 2.1 Energy Services Amount.
 During each Billing Cycle or portion thereof commencing on April 1, 2002 through the end of the Contract Term, regardless of whether SBC’s energy requirements are being supplied by the applicable Utility or EESI, SBC shall pay EESI an amount (the “Energy Services Amount”), determined as follows:

-2.1.1 Forthe Period From April 1, 2001 through March 31, 2002.
-For the period commencing April 1 2001 and ending as of March 31, 2002, EESI’s compensation shall be determined pursuant to the terms and conditions of that certain Agreement No.__________ made effective as of April 1, 2002 by and between Enron Energy Services, Inc. and Pacific Telesis Group.

-2.1.2 For the Period From April 1, 2002 through End of Contract Term.
+2.1.1 For the Period From April 1, 2002 through End of Contract Term.
 For the period commencing April 1, 2002 and ending as of the end of the Contract Term, the Energy Services Amount for each Billing Cycle shall be equal to the sum of (a) the product of each Facility’s Actual Usage for such Billing Cycle, multiplied by the Generation Rate, plus (b) all Utility Charges applicable to such Facility for such Billing Cycle, plus (c) all applicable Taxes in accordance with Section 4.5 (Taxes).
 Customer shall also reimburse EESI for any Special Utility Charges paid by EESI on Customer’s behalf.
 For purposes of this Agreement, the “Generation Rate” shall equal [$0.0985—Note: This price is NOTIONAL ONLY and subject to change prior to execution due to market conditions] per kWh.

 2.2 Additional Charges and Credits.

 2.2.1 Excess Usage.
-Commencing on April 1, 2002 and continuing through to the end of the Contract Term, if for any Contract Year or prorated portion thereof, SBC’s Actual Usage for all Facilities exceeds the Maximum Usage for such Contract Year or prorated portion thereof (the “Excess Usage”), then SBC shall pay to EESI the sum of the applicable compensation provided in Section 2.1 for all of SBC’s Actual Usage for such Contract Year; plus for each kWh of Excess Usage, an amount equal to thepositive difference (if the resultant difference is a negative number, then SBC shall not be responsible to pay such difference to EESI), if any, of (a) the volume weighted average Spot Energy Price (weighted over the aggregate Actual Usage for all Facilities) for the applicable Contract Year less (b) the Generation Rate.
+Commencing on April 1, 2002 and continuing through to the end of the Contract Term, if for any Contract Year or prorated portion thereof, SBC’s Actual Usage for all Facilities exceeds the Maximum Usage for all Facilities for such Contract Year or prorated portion thereof (the “Excess Usage”), then SBC shall pay to EESI the sum of the applicable compensation provided in Section 2.1 for all of SBC’s Actual Usage for such Contract Year; plus for each kWh of Excess Usage, an amount equal to the difference (if the resultant difference is a negative number, then SBC shall not be responsible to pay such difference to EESI), if any, of (a) the volume weighted average Spot Energy Price (weighted over the aggregate Actual Usage for all Facilities) for the applicable Contract Year less (b) the Generation Rate.

 2.2.2 Deficiency Usage.
-Commencing on April 1, 2002 and continuing through to the end of the Contract Term, if for any Contract Year or prorated portion thereof, SBC’s Actual Usage for all Facilities is less than the Minimum Usage for such Contract Year or prorated portion thereof (the “Deficiency Usage”), then SBC shall pay EESI the applicable compensation provided in Section 2.1 for all of SBC’s Actual Usage; plus, for each kWh of Deficiency Usage, an amount equal to thepositive difference (if the resultant difference is a negative number, then EESI shall not be responsible to pay such difference to SBC), if any, of (a) the Generation Rate less (b) the volume weighted Spot Energy Price (weighted over the aggregate Actual Usage for all Facilities) for the applicable Contract Year.
+Commencing on April 1, 2002 and continuing through to the end of the Contract Term, if for any Contract Year or prorated portion thereof, SBC’s Actual Usage for all Facilities is less than the Minimum Usage for such Contract Year or prorated portion thereof (the “Deficiency Usage”), then SBC shall pay EESI the applicable compensation provided in Section 2.1 for all of SBC’s Actual Usage; plus, for each kWh of Deficiency Usage, an amount equal to the difference (if the resultant difference is a negative number, then neither party shall be responsible to pay the other party such difference ), if any, of (a) the Generation Rate less (b) the volume weighted Spot Energy Price (weighted over the aggregate Actual Usage for all Facilities) for the applicable Contract Year.